intel/stacks/dlrs/dlrs.rst

 Prerequisites
 =============

-This section of the tutorial assumes the following prerequistes are met
+This section of the tutorial assumes the following prerequisites are met

 * Intel VTune Profiler 2020
 * Linux* container runtime: docker.io
 * Operating System on host: Ubuntu* or CentOS with Linux kernel version 4.10 or newer
 * Intel® microarchitecture code named Skylake with 8 logical CPUs

 #.
-Pull the image onto the VTune enabeled system:
+Pull the image onto the VTune enabled system:

    .. code-block:: bash